-Defines the set of policies for handling overflow on event queues used by ReleaseParameters38.
+Defines the set of policies for handling overflow on event queues used by ReleaseParameters.
 An event queue holds a number of event arrival times with any respective payload provided with the event.
 A reference to the event itself is only held when it happens to be the payload, e.g., for an AsyncObjectEvent associated with a Timer.

 Represents the "DISABLE" policy which means, when an arrival occurs, no queuing takes place, thus no overflow can happen.
-This policy is for instances of ActiveEvent39 with no payload and instances of RealtimeThread40 with PeriodicParameters41.
-In contrast to IGNORE42, all incoming events increment the pending fire or release count, respectively.
-For this reason, it may not be used with an event handler that supports an event payload or any instance of Schedulable43 with SporadicParameters44.
-This policy is also the default for PeriodicParameters45.
-Instances of RealtimeThread without with null release parameters have this policy implicitly, as they do not have an event queue either.
+This policy is for instances of ActiveEvent with no payload and instances of RealtimeThread with Periodic-Parameters.
+In contrast to IGNORE, all incoming events increment the pending public static final EXCEPT